suder55/assignments/assignment-2/README.md

     -	Headings are in *white* and have a shadow colored *#333*
     -	The second header has a size of *1.2em*, is written using the font *Garamond*, with *serif* as a second option, and is in *italic*
     -	There is no vertical space between the first and second headings
-        -	Hint: set both the bottom border of the first heading and the top border of the second heading to *0px*
+        -	Hint: set both the bottom margin of the first heading and the top margin of the second heading to *0px*
   *	Content
     -	The second-level headings (h2) have a *solid 1px* bottom border in *#999999*
     -	The rank labels (#1, #2, #3) are written in *white* on a *black* background